palnorbee/palnorbee.github.io/projects/powerbivisual.md

   </tr>
 </table>
 <h4>The basic formula for the E-liquid is usually 70/30 base + nicotine + around 10% aroma.
 That means, for 100 ml, we need 90 ml base + 10 ml aroma.
 In total, that's approximately 4.68€.</h4>
-<h3>We can see that the price of cigarettes in general is cheap in comparison with the e-liquid.
-So if a person wants to buy one (which is not realistic in most cases), it's better to go with a pack of cigarettes.
-However, addiction is unfortunately for the long run, and for that, we can see a significant difference.</h3>
+<h3>We can see that cigarettes are generally cheaper than e-liquid.
+So, if a person wants to buy one (which is unlikely in most situations), a pack of cigarettes is a better option.
+In the long term, the differences are much more significant.</h3>
 <img src="https://palnorbee.github.io/assets/images/table_hu.png" alt="Table hu">
 <h3>On this table, we can see all the different prices and how much we would spend in a year for our indulgence.
 If we take the most expensive cigarette from our data, in 5 years we could spare enough to buy a used vehicle, 3x the newest iPhone, a really good gaming PC, or a 2-week-long trip to Japan.</h3>
 <div class="zoom">
   <img src="https://palnorbee.github.io/assets/images/graph_be.png" alt="Line chart hu">
 </div>
-<h4>Same goes for this: 70/30 base + nicotine + around 10% aroma.
+<h4>Same applies: 70/30 base + nicotine + around 10% aroma.
 That means, for 100 ml, we need 87 ml base + 3 ml nicotine + 10 ml aroma.
 In total, that's approximately 4.13€.</h4>
 <table style="width:100%;height:100%;">
   <tr>
     <th></th>